AVerMedia-Technologies-Inc/PropertyViewSample/README.md

 # Web Example

-We recommend using our integrated CSS `avt.css`.
-It demonstrates all supported HTML elements.
+We recommend using our integrated CSS [avt.css](css/avt.css) which demonstrates all supported HTML elements.

 ## Getting Start